logzio/documentation/docs/user-guide/observability/faq.md

 ## Is Observability Assistant available to all users?

-Observability Assistant is available to Logz.io users whose data is hosted in the US East (N. Virginia) and US West (Oregon) regions and who are actively sending data to Logz.io.
+Observability Assistant is available to Logz.io users whose data is hosted in the US East (N. Virginia) region.

 ## How do I activate the Observability Assistant?